VOLUME 14 COMPLIANCE AND ENFORCEMENT

 2) For additional information on careless and reckless determinations, as well as the

 Volume 14, Chapter 3, Section 5, and Order

 B. Section B, Factors Affection Sanction.
 Investigative personnel analyze any factors

 C. Section C, Items of Proof.
 Order

 the physical format of the Items of Proof and must be followed.
-Because of the misconception about
+Because of the misconception about mitigating circumstances,

 14-2-2-17 through 14-2-2-31 RESERVED.